This article was updated on 2/8/2021

 Top considerations for the future of work

-Right now, everyone wants to know what the workplace is going to look like in 2021.
+Right now, everyone wants to know what the workplace is going to look like in the future.
 Will we still be remote?
 Or will we be preparing to return to the physical office?
 How do we protect the wellbeing of our employees while we make these transitions?
 While the answers to these questions will be different for every organization, we break down some key considerations to keep in mind when making these work-related decisions.

 Our data suggests that there’s an appetite for remote work to continue and that this experience will shape what the future of remote work looks like for many organizations.
 But it’s important to recognize that remote work is about more than having Zoom set up or hosting an occasional virtual happy hour.
 There are deeper questions that HR teams will need to think through, such as: